turbosmr/online-chess-game/README.md

 ## About:

- * Play one on one with another live person
+ * Play chess one on one with another live person
  * Create or join an existing game
  * play in 2D or 3D
  * You can choose the time per move